bogdan-kulynych/libshe/README.md

 assert(decrypted_response == expected_result);
 ```

-Note that ciphertext can't be compressed only during encryption on the client side, so cost for Server → Client communication is significantly higher than that of Client → Server communication.
+Note that ciphertext can be compressed only during encryption on the client side, so cost for Server → Client communication is significantly higher than that of Client → Server communication.

 ## License